ArVdC/TimeManager/README.md

 Time and speed can be modified with in-game commands or reloading after manually changes.

-A specific time offset can be defined for each player.
+A **specific time offset** can be defined for each player.

-TimeManager can schedule commands that run at a time specified in the cmds.yml file.
+TimeManager can **schedule commands** that run at a time specified in the cmds.yml file.
 Scheduled commands can use the placeholders described below, with the exception of {tm_player}.

 This plugin override the vanilla '/time' command.
 The command to change a single world timer is '/tm set time \[ticks|daypart|HH:mm:ss] \[world]'.

+**Seasons engine** — day and night length sweep through the year.
+Six latitude-style presets (Equatorial, Mediterranean, Temperate, Subarctic, Arctic, Custom), hemisphere switch, sinusoidal sweep between solstices, configurable year length.

+Admin **GUI** : three-page admin panel with click feedback (10 languages).

 ### SLEEP MANAGEMENT FUNCTIONALITIES
 TimeManager allows you to manage sleep: number of players required, animation during night skip, synchronization between worlds when waking up, etc.